Shinzo Abe: Re-election as LDP president and "Abenomics 2.0"

 This new iteration of Abenomics was met with some criticism by commentators, who argued that it was not yet clear if the first three arrows had succeeded in lifting Japan out of deflation (inflation was some way below the 2 percent target), that the new arrows were merely presented as targets without the necessary policies to meet them, and that the targets themselves were unrealistic.
 However, opinion polls during the final months of 2015 showed the Abe cabinet's approval ratings once again climbing into positive figures after the change in emphasis back to economic issues.

-At the conclusion of the Trans-Pacific Partnership talks in early October 2015, Abe hailed the agreement for creating an "unprecedented economic zone" and opening up possibilities for an even wider Asia-Pacific free trade deal and Japanese trade with Europe.
-He also promised to mitigate any negative effects on the Japanese agricultural sector.
-GDP figures released in November 2015 initially appeared to show that Japan had entered a second recession since the implementation of Abenomics.
-However, these figures were subsequently revised to show that the economy had grown by 1 percent in the third quarter, thus avoiding recession.
+Abe led the conclusion of the Trans-Pacific Partnership talks in early October 2015.
 In December 2015, the two parties making up Abe's governing coalition agreed to introduce a reduced rate of consumption tax for food when the anticipated tax increase from 8 to 10 percent takes place in April 2017.
-This deal was reached after Abe was seen to come down strongly in favor of the position held by his junior coalition partner, the Komeito, that the tax rate should be reduced, which prompted some disagreement from members of his party who favored a policy of greater fiscal consolidation through taxes.
 Abe dismissed the chairman of the LDP's tax panel Takeshi Noda (who opposed the reduction), and appointed Yoichi Miyazawa, who was more favorable to the policy, as his replacement.
-Abe declared the tax deal to be "the best possible result" of the negotiations.